Unmasking mental health during the pandemic

 Jefferson mental health

 A few general ways to take care of your mental health involves maintaining a routine that incorporates exercise, proper meals, and time spent socially-distanced outside.
-Staying informed and connecting with friends through calling and texting or online games while also being watchful of excessive screen time is important.
+Staying informed and connecting with friends through calling and texting or online games while also being watchful of excessive screen time is important as well.

-FCPS and Jefferson have continued to support mental health as well.
-School social worker Danielle Armstrong said she continued support groups that began during the in-person school year.
-Additionally, with co-workers she held some executive functioning groups and lunch groups, as well as continuing Minds Matter club meetings every Wednesday.
+Throughout the pandemic, FCPS and Jefferson have continued to support mental health.
+School social worker Danielle Armstrong said she maintained support groups that began during the in-person school year.
+Additionally, with co-workers, she held some executive functioning groups and lunch groups, as well as continuing Minds Matter club meetings every Wednesday.

 “If students show up, we would be there.
 I think the psychologist, myself, and the counselors have all reached out to students individually and haven’t heard a lot back from students.
 I’ve met with a couple virtually, but you have to have parent permission… called informed consent to meet virtually, so I think that can be a little tricky,” Armstrong said.